skagra/bbc-micro/Demo/Script.md

 # Demo 1 - 6502 Emulator

-Goint to demostrate 6502 emulation via the debugger using this simple *"Hello World"* assembly language programme:
+Going to demonstrate 6502 emulation via the debugger using this simple *"Hello World"* assembly language programme:

+* Pull up code
+* Indicate segments
+* Go to end and point at null terminated string
+* And point at the vector and explain how it works
+* Then walk through the code
+  * Note: call to OSWRCH as an example of an intercepted OS call

 ```
 /*